Mainland Australia: Renewables

 The Australian mainland's various geology and climate, has led to the increased utilisation of renewable energy (solar, wind and hydro) over recent decades.
 In 2021, approximately 28.9% of the mainland's total electricity generation was from renewable energy sources with South Australia at 66.5% renewable energy generation, Victoria at 33.4%, Western Australia at 31.5%, New South Wales at 26.0% and Queensland at 19.6%.
 The majority of this renewable energy was generated through wind and solar, proportionally contributing 35.9% and 38.3% respectively.

 Politics

 Australian political decisions are typically deliberated and enacted within the limits of homeland (mainland Australia) soil.
 Despite Tasmania being one of Australia's six British establishment colonies, Tasmania has often been looked over due to the state's small size and general isolation.
 This is observed through the states and territories of mainland Australia representing 146 of the 151 members in Parliament.

+The 25th of March 2023 New South Wales state election marked the second time in history that the Australian Labor Party gained control of the entirety of Mainland Australia at the federal and mainland state levels simultaneously (leaving Tasmania as the only state with a Liberal government), a feat that had last been achieved in 2007.
+This would last until 24 August 2024 Northern Territory general election when Labor lost Northern Territory to the Country Liberal Party (CLP) opposition.
+Losing its first mainland state/Territory level.

+The Liberal National opposition have never had this feat (control of the entirety of Mainland Australia at the federal and mainland state levels simultaneously) as of 2024.